adamyallam/DevSync/README.md

 # DevSync 📌
 A Project Tracker app built with Next.js, React, and TypeScript.
 This application allows users to create and manage projects, organize project tasks and view them in various formats, and more!
+[You can test out DevSync here!](https://devsync.adamyallam.com/)

 # 🚀 Features
 User Authentication (NextAuth + Prisma + MySQL)